 Shared IPs

-A shared IP is an IP that is used by several companies or senders.
-For a real-world example, imagine a shared office space in which six companies share the seating are and all use the same address: Unit a3, Gateway Tower, 32 Western Gateway, London E16 1YL.
+A shared IP address is utilized by multiple companies or senders.
+For a real-world example, think of a shared office space where six companies share the same seating area and all use the same address: Unit A3, Gateway Tower, 32 Western Gateway, London E16 1YL.

-Omnisend has several pools of shared IPs, which allows us to distribute send volumes across those pools.
-Each pool holds the appropriate number of emailing contacts for the mentioned IPs to handle the volumes.
-The placement of the pools is managed by engagement metrics, such as compliance rates, bounce rates, and open and click rates.
-Any changes in these metrics within the pools can positively or negatively affect your sending practices.
+Omnisend utilizes multiple pools of shared IPs, enabling us to distribute sending volumes across these pools effectively.
+Each pool is designed to accommodate the appropriate number of email contacts that the specified IPs can handle.
+The management of these pools is based on engagement metrics, including compliance rates, bounce rates, as well as open and click rates.
+Changes in these metrics within the pools can influence your sending practices, either positively or negatively.

 Dedicated IPs